10+ DIY Homemade Gym Equipment Ideas

 While most of the structure featured above was built using clear PVC pipe, Kee Klamp fittings and pipe could be used instead to create a stronger and more stable structure.

-This crazy looking structure is known as a wing chun dummy and is used to practice various martial arts techniques.
+This crazy-looking structure is known as a wing chun dummy and is used to practice various martial arts techniques.
 The design is unique and looks like something you might see in a Transformers movie.
-While the design goes a bit overboard in terms of functionality, it's definitely a conversation starter.
+While the design goes a bit overboard in terms of functionality, it's a conversation starter.

-However, if you want to build something similar, you don't need to use as complex of a design as this person did.
+However, if you want to build something similar, you don't need to use as complex design as this person did.
 Some of the important fittings used in this project include the single swivel socket and the obtuse angle elbow.

 11. DIY Parkour Structure